Semi-parametric TEnsor Factor Analysis by Iteratively Projected Singular Value Decomposition

+The first rate in Corollary~\ref{cor:optimalJ} dominates whenever $R_2, R_3=O(1)$.
+This rate is very typical in non-parametric regression \citep{chen2007large, tsybakov2008introduction} and it shows that the estimation error of $\widetilde{\bG}_m^{(t_{\max})}$ decreases when the true loading functions are smoother in Assumption~\ref{assump:sieve}.

-Lemma~\ref{lem:init} shows that the space spanned by the columns of factor loadings $\bG_m$ can be consistently estimated.
-We now show that the columns of $\bG_m$ themselves and tensor factors can be determined up to a sign.
-Note that without the orthogonality calibaration, $\tilde\calF$ is close to $\calF$ up to unknown orthogonal transformations.
-Meanwhile, to eliminate the potential identification issues of factor $\calF$ caused by permutations, an eigengap condition is needed.
-Indeed, without an eigengap condition, the order of original singular values can be violated by even small perturbations.
-To this end, define
+Till now, we have shown that the space spanned by the columns of the loadings $\bG_m$ can be consistently estimated.
+Next, we show that the columns of $\bG_m$ and tensor factor $\calF$ can be determined up to a sign for the restricted estimation targets $\bG_m$ and $\calF$ that satisfy the identification condition Assumption \ref{assum:stefa-ic-1}.
+The concept of the eigengap of tensor $\calF$ is needed before we present those results.
+Here, we define